eerohele/blog.flowthing.me/posts/repl.markdown

 (inc 1)
 ```

 This form is [Clojure data structure](https://clojure.org/reference/data_structures) representing a piece of code.
-This particular form is a [persistent list](https://clojure.org/reference/data_structures#Lists).
-Its first element is a [symbol](https://clojure.org/reference/reader#_symbols) naming the function `inc`.
+This particular form is an [immutable list](https://clojure.org/reference/data_structures#Lists).
+The first element of the list is a [symbol](https://clojure.org/reference/reader#_symbols) naming the function `inc`.
 The second element of the list is the number `1`, an argument to that function.

-Because the form is a data structure, you can manipulate it using the functions and macros in [the Clojure standard library](https://clojure.org/api/cheatsheet) before handing it off to E for evaluation.
+Because the form is a data structure, you can manipulate it using the functions and macros in [the Clojure standard library](https://clojure.org/api/cheatsheet).
 For example, you can change the `inc` (increment) to `dec` (decrement):

 ```clojure
 user=> (cons 'dec (rest '(inc 1)))